develoba/frontendmentor_challenges/nft-preview-card-component/README.md

 For CSS, besides using Flexbox, Grid and other properties, I used pseudoclasses to insert the icon images in the card, but also to make visible the eye image when hover the figure.

-I did'nt know how to do this, but after some thinking and stak overflow research, I figured out this:
+I didn't know how to do this, but after some thinking and stak overflow research, I figured out this:
 - In HTML, the img element is within a figure element (this provides more accesibility info instead of using div).
 So I applied a background-color to the figure to make it blue
 - In CSS, when hovering the image, it gets opacity and the blue bakcground is shown
 - For the icon to be shown, I inserted it on HTML and then made its position absolute to center it on the image.